ayuannisastp/ayuannisastp/README.md

 # Hi, I'm Ayu Annisa Br Sitepu 👋

-I'm a D3 Computer Engineering graduate with an interest in Web Development, IT, Networking, and Database.
+I'm a D3 Computer Engineering graduate at Politeknik Negeri Medan with an interest in Web Development, IT, Networking, and Database.

 ## 👩‍💻 About Me